Slavianski Bazaar in Vitebsk: History

 Only two editions of the "Polish Song Festival in Vitebsk" were held: in 1988 and 1990.
 After the Dissolution of the Soviet Union the cultural ties between the former Soviet bloc countries have broken.
 So there emerged an idea to organize a cultural arrangement in order to show the cultural diversity of Slavic nations.
-The first Slavianski Bazaar was opened in 1992.
+The first Slavianski Bazaar was opened on 18 July 1992.
 It was organized by the Belarusian Government with the financial support from Russia and Ukraine.
 The main goal of the very first festival was an attempt to acquaint the Belarusian audience with pop and folk trends from Slavic countries.

 In 1993 the festival became a member of the International Federation of Festival Organizations (FIDOF).

 The festival was awarded the diploma 'FIDOF Festival of the Year 2000' "for impeccable quality of organization, professionalism, hospitality, and promotion of noble humanistic aims on the international level".

 The contest

-During the festival, a contest for young singers is held.
+During the festival, a contest for the young singers is held.
 It has two stages, each held on a separate day.
-On the first day the contestants should perform the song in a national language of the country the contestant represents.
+On the first day, the contestants should perform the song in a national language of the country the contestant represents.
 All vocals are sung live using backing track.
-On the second day the contestants perform the song written by a composer from any Slavic country in any of the Slavic languages.
-On this stage all vocals must be sung live with the National Concert Orchestra of Belarus under Mikhail Finberg's conduction.
+On the second day, the contestants perform the song written by a composer from any Slavic country in any of the Slavic languages.
+On this stage all vocals must be sung live with the National Concert Orchestra of Belarus.